-Fucked Up Vs. 13 years in hardcore
+Fucked Up Vs. Over a decade in hardcore

 There is no peace with Damian Abraham.
 Stop to breathe and he’ll stuff the silence with playful yarns.
 Every riposte sees the ageing hardcore man-child rehash semi- irrelevant pan-flashes from the annals of punk past.
 But treasuring an anarchic adolescence over baring the burden of adulthood is what keeps Abraham sane.